olliez-mods/MineSweeper/README.md

 left clicking a square revels what it is (if it's a mine you lose).

 Flag all the mines to win.

+This was last updated with SFML 3.0.0, on a macbook (hence the resource path files) but should all work on windows too